 Accepted development requirements for fisheries development

-The accepted development requirements are prepared under the Planning Act 2016 and the Fisheries Act 1994 and specify the requirements for development to be accepted development.
+Accepted development requirements are prepared under the Planning Act 2016 and the Fisheries Act 1994.

 Waterway barrier works

-Marine plants are protected and provide important habitat for Queensland’s fish, including the provision of shelter, food and nursery areas for many fish species.
-Effective protection and management of marine plants will assist in sustaining Queensland’s fish stocks for recreational, commercial and traditional fisheries.
+Marine plants are protected in Queensland as they provide important habitat for many fish species, including the provision of shelter, food and nursery areas.
+Effective protection and management of marine plants will help sustain fish stocks for recreational, commercial and traditional fisheries.

-For work involving the removal, destruction or damage of a marine plant that is accepted development, use: Accepted development requirements for operational work that is the removal, destruction or damage of marine plants (PDF, 992.8KB).
+- Accepted development requirements for operational work that is the removal, destruction or damage of marine plants (PDF, 992.8KB)

-Aquaculture refers to the cultivation of live fisheries resources for sale other than in circumstances prescribed under a regulation.
+Aquaculture is the cultivation of live fisheries resources for sale (other than in circumstances prescribed under a regulation).